claudiamohh/claudiamohh.github.io/_posts/2022-08-30-Table-Extraction-using-TableNet-Model-with-Pytorch-Lightning.md

 |21. tablenet_baseline_sgd_onecycelr_lowlr_2|91|0.804|0.161|0.233 |
 |22. tablenet_baseline_sgd_onecycelr_lowlr_3|37|0.648|0.177| 0.137|

-`tablenet_baseline_adam_gradclipping_1` is used as my model weights as it has the lowest validation loss of 0.212 and decent values of binary mean IOU 0.753 and 0.689.
-The model checkpoint is available for users to download in my Github Repository [lightning-tablenet](https://github.com/claudiamohh/lightning-tablenet) if they do not want to train the model.
+`tablenet_baseline_adam_gradclipping_1` has the lowest validation loss of 0.212 and decent values of binary mean IOU 0.753 and 0.689.
+This model checkpoint is available for users to download in my Github Repository [lightning-tablenet](https://github.com/claudiamohh/lightning-tablenet) if they do not want to train the model.

 ---